ThornTechPublic/SwiftNetworkStarterKit/README.md

 NSURLCache.setSharedURLCache(URLCache)
 ```

-Images are added to this cache using the image serializer mentioned in the section above.
+Images are added to this cache using the image serializer mentioned in the previous section.

 ```
 if let contentLength = response?.allHeaderFields["Content-Length"] as?
 String {